Being able to share an Instagram post to your story is a great way to boost engagement on your posts and easily share user-generated content.

 Ready to get creative with Instagram overlay stickers?
 We created our own FREE Instagram Overlay Sticker Pack!

-Hack #4 to Share an Instagram Post to Your Story: Create a Collage Effect by Copy and Pasting Images or Using the Add from Camera Roll Sticker
+Design Hack #4: Create a Collage Effect by Copy and Pasting Images or Using the Add from Camera Roll Sticker

 To create a similar effect on a repost sticker story, simply copy and paste several images around the post (or use the "Add from Camera Roll" Instagram Stories sticker) — making sure that the original post is still easily clickable and clearly credited.

 Layering up images in this way is a quick and fun way to make repost stickers look more curated and on-brand — and you can also edit the background color (using Hack #1) once you’re happy with the layout!

-Hack #5 to Share an Instagram Post to Your Story: Add Text, Brush Strokes, GIFs and Instagram Stickers
+Design Hack #5: Add Text, Brush Strokes, GIFs, and Instagram Stickers

 Even without any secret design hacks, you can still get super creative with the tools available in the Instagram Stories editor!